-PLEASE NOTE: The paved walkway/road leading to Merkle Cabin and the Cabin parking lot will be CLOSED for construction and repaving Monday, Sept.
-9 – Friday, Sept.
-13. Signs will direct walkers who wish to get to Heritage Farm from the Nature Center and Nature Playground or vice versa.
-For your safety, we ask visitors to refrain from walking near the construction area.
+PLEASE NOTE: The paved walkway and road leading to Spring Valley’s Merkle Cabin and the Cabin parking lot will be CLOSED for construction next week.
+Repaving starts Monday, Oct.
+14 through Friday, Oct.
+18. Signs will direct walkers who wish to get to Heritage Farm from the Nature Center and Bison's Bluff or vice versa.
+For your safety, please refrain from walking near the construction area.

 Spring Valley is a refuge of 135 acres of fields, forests, marshes and streams.
 Spring Valley also features over three miles of handicapped-accessible hiking trails, a nature center with natural history displays and information, and an 1880s living history farm.
 Spring Valley is open to the general public and admission is free.